abpeinado/TruckHunt/README.md

-# Truck Hunt
+# TruckHunt SF

-Find nearby food trucks in San Francisco and place orders online.
-Vendors are able to see orders that have been placed and mark them as complete once the order is fultilled.
+Browse nearby food trucks in San Francisco; order food ahead of time so that it's ready for pickup at a time of your choosing.
+Our vendor portal allows vendors to signup up, accept payment, see and manage incoming orders.

+[Live Site]

 ## Team